1. Why is this project about paper cartons?

 You must submit your entry on or before the due date outlined on the Contest Details page.
 Be sure to read all of the dates associated with this Carton 2 Garden contest.

 4. Do I have to represent a school to enter the contest?

 Yes, entries must be submitted by schools grades PreK-12.
+PreK classes must be located at a school that also serves older grade levels to be eligible to enter.
 Any public, private, or charter school in the United States may enter the contest.
-Cartons, however, can be collected at the school, brought in from home or gathered by the community.
+Cartons, however, can be collected at the school, brought in from home, or gathered by the community.